 Medical oncology uses chemotherapy, hormone therapy or targeted therapies to destroy cancer cells in a tumor that may have spread throughout the body from the original cancer site.
-All medical oncologists are physician trained in internal medicine with special training in cancer treatment.
+All medical oncologists are physicians trained in internal medicine with special training in cancer treatment.

 More than half of all people diagnosed with cancer receive chemotherapy.
 For millions of people who have cancers, this approach helps treat their cancer effectively, enabling them to enjoy full, productive lives.
 Furthermore, many side effects once associated with chemotherapy are now easily prevented or controlled, allowing many people to work, travel, and participate in many of their other normal activities while receiving treatment.